top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

 We will will drive the Duckiebot with a constant velocity $ v_a $ and constant angular velocity $ \dot \omega $ in open loop on a Duckietown corner tile.
 We will compare the actual path with the desired path.
 This is done both clock and counterclockwise.
 The performance metric will be the absolute position offset of the expected to the actual terminal position after the run, measured with a ruler.

+** Overall User friendliness **

+This is a quantitative test.
+The overall calibration procedure will have to be as simple and short as possible for the user.

+### Results

+The two first tests have been made thanks to the following command line :

+    duckiebot $ roslaunch calibration test.launch

+During this validation test,the Duckiebot should first drive straight for 1m (in 5s) then turn a full circle to the left (in 8s) and then a full circle to the right (in 8s)

+known issue: the baseline is rather overestimated at the moment, thus the duckiebot will probably turn more than a circle

 ** Overall User friendliness ** :

 <div figure-id="fig:demo">